raleel/mythras-srd/0006_Vehicles.md

 | Fast | 2 |
 | Fleet | 1 |

-The factor time is for the Games Master to decide, depending on how advanced is the setting's FTL developmentthe setting's FTL development is.
+The factor time is for the Games Master to decide, depending on how advanced the setting's FTL development is.
 For example, the base factor might be 1 Day, meaning that a ship with a Ponderous FTL drive takes 10 days to complete the journey, whereas a vessel with a Fleet FTL drive completes the trip in 1 day.
 Elsewhere, where FTL technology is significantly less efficient, then the factor time might be measured in months, rather than days.

 It is assumed that the ship has fuel reserves to either make a return journey, or a means to refuel at the destination point.